 Seattle is famous for its stunning skyline and views of the Cascade and Olympic mountain ranges, its friendly people, its variety of outdoor sporting opportunities, its rainy weather – and its traffic.
 It is a unique city with a unique set of challenges for people trying to get around town.
-When an accident or injury happens, it is best to work with an experienced law firm that knows Seattle’s roads, knows how road construction projects can contribute to an accident, knows the regional insurance companies and how they handle claims, and most of all knows how to obtain a full settlement for its clients.
+When an accident or injury happens, it is best to work with experienced Seattle personal injury lawyers that know Seattle’s roads, how the road construction projects can contribute to an accident, the regional insurance companies and how they handle claims, and most of all know how to obtain a full settlement for its clients.

 Because we have been so heavily involved with working within our Seattle community over the years, our knowledge of the city is vast and our connections in the community are even more profound.
 We know many industry professionals (including medical professionals) who can assist with your case.
 Often, we know the other attorneys working on the claim and sometimes even the claims adjusters who are working for the insurance companies.
 And we want to put all this knowledge to use to benefit our clients as they pursue justice for their injury or wrongful death claim in Seattle.

 Our trusted Seattle personal injury lawyers have spent 40 years helping injured victims of accidents recover financially so they can move forward with their lives.
 We work with clients who have been seriously injured and are seeking experienced injury lawyers capable of handling an accident claim to obtain a full settlement.
 If we can’t get a satisfactory settlement offer, we will take the case to a jury.
 Find out how an experienced Seattle personal injury attorney at Brett McCandlis Brown & Conner PLLC can help you move forward with your life after an accident or injury.
 Talk to our legal team immediately by calling us directly.
 Our injury lawyers will get back to you promptly.